Carl Benjamin: Political career

-In response to Labour Party politician and Member of Parliament Jess Phillips' statement that rape threats are commonplace for her, Benjamin said in May 2016, "I wouldn't even rape you #AntiRapeThreats #FeminismIsCancer" in a YouTube video and repeated this on Twitter.
-He has declined to apologise for the comment.
-He was investigated by West Midlands Police for the comment and a police spokesperson said he was "dealt with by way of words of advice".
+In response to Jess Phillips' statement that rape threats are commonplace for her, Benjamin said in May 2016, "I wouldn't even rape you #AntiRapeThreats #FeminismIsCancer" in a YouTube video, and repeated this on Twitter.
+He declined to apologise for the comment.
+Benjamin was investigated by West Midlands Police for the comment, and a police spokesperson said he was "dealt with by way of words of advice".

 In June 2018, Benjamin joined the UK Independence Party (UKIP), along with YouTuber Mark Meechan, better known by his online name Count Dankula, and far-right conspiracy theorist Paul Joseph Watson.
-The trio's membership has been described by political analysts as part of a shift to the far-right in UKIP under Gerard Batten's leadership.
+The trio's membership was described by political analysts as part of a shift to the far-right in UKIP under Gerard Batten's leadership.
 In the European Parliament's 2019 elections in the United Kingdom, Benjamin was second on UKIP's list for the South West England constituency.
-Benjamin was not elected, with his party getting only 3.22% of the vote in his native South West England constituency (a drop of 29.1% from 2014) and losing both of its seats in the region, as well as all twenty-two of its seats across the rest of Britain.
+Benjamin was not elected, with his party getting only 3.22% of the vote in his native South West England constituency (a drop of 29.1% from 2014), and losing both of its seats in the region, as well as all twenty-two of its seats across the rest of Britain.

-At a UKIP press conference announcing his candidacy, Benjamin once again refused to retract his comments about Phillips, saying "a decent person doesn't laugh about male suicide" and that he would apologise if Jess apologised for her position on men.
-Benjamin also stated that she was being a "giant bitch" for "laughing about male suicide" and so he was justified in being a "giant dick back".
-Philips had earlier mocked MP Philip Davies when he called for a debate for international men's day, citing increasing male suicides, lower life expectancy relative to women, and domestic violence.
-Phillips openly laughed and pulled faces while Davies spoke, which caused a social media outrage.
-Phillips had critiqued the idea of a "men's day" but also said that male suicide is a serious issue.
+At a UKIP press conference announcing his candidacy, Benjamin again declined to apologise for his comment about Phillips, saying "a decent person doesn't laugh about male suicide" and that he would apologise if Phillips apologised for her position on men.
+Benjamin also stated that she was being a "giant bitch" for "laughing about male suicide", and so he was justified in being a "giant dick back".
+Phillips had previously critiqued the idea of a "men's day", but also said that male suicide is a serious issue.

 In response to the controversy, the chairman of the Swindon branch of UKIP called for Benjamin to be deselected, which was rejected by Batten.
-Later in the campaign, he made additional negative comments about Phillips, saying he might rape her but "nobody's got that much beer".
-He said this was a joke and was empowering to victims of rape because "it's a lot more empowering to not be controlled by jokes".
-The University of the West of England cancelled a hustings event for fears of disturbances and Exeter Cathedral banned him a few days later from a separate election event it was hosting.
+Later in the campaign, Benjamin made additional negative comments about Phillips, saying he might rape her, but "nobody's got that much beer".
+He said this was a joke, and was empowering to victims of rape, because "it's a lot more empowering to not be controlled by jokes".
+The University of the West of England cancelled a hustings event for fears of disturbances, and both Gloucester Cathedral and Exeter Cathedral banned him a few days later from a separate election event it was hosting.
+In 2024, Benjamin apologised to Phillips for the joke, saying he had changed since he made it and did not want to be a corrosive force in British politics.